 Takeoff’s management mourn ‘monumental loss of beloved brother’

-The US hip hop artist was pronounced dead at the scene outside a bowling alley in Houston, Texas, on Tuesday.
+The US hip hop artist was pronounced dead at the scene following a shooting outside a bowling alley in Houston

 Representatives for Takeoff have mourned the “monumental loss” of their “beloved brother” after the Migos rapper was shot dead at the age of 28.